-2.4.7 In meeting this objective the CDP (Section 14.8) recognises the need to ensure security of supply, noting that:

-With projected increases in population and economic growth, the demand for energy is set to increase in the coming years.
-A secure and resilient supply of energy is critical to a well-functioning economy, being relied upon for heating, cooling, and to fuel transport, power industry, and generate electricity.23 (emphasis added).

-CDP Appendix 1: Local Authority Renewable Energy Strategy

-2.4.8 To facilitate the sustainable growth of renewable energies a 'Local Authority Renewable Energy Strategy' (LARES) has been prepared for the county and is included in Appendix 1 of the CDP.
+- 2.4.7 In meeting this objective the CDP (Section 14.8) recognises the need to ensure security of supply, noting that: - 'With projected increases in population and economic growth, the demand for energy is set to increase in the coming years.
+A secure and resilient supply of energy is critical to a well-functioning economy, being relied upon for heating, cooling, and to fuel transport, power industry, and generate electricity. (emphasis added). - CDP Appendix 1: Local Authority Renewable Energy Strategy - 2.4.8 To facilitate the sustainable growth of renewable energies a 'Local Authority Renewable Energy Strategy' (LARES) has been prepared for the county and is included in Appendix 1 of the CDP.
 Within the 'LARES' it is recognised that 'natural gas, particularly renewable and indigenous gas, will continue to have a role to play in the transition to a low carbon economy.
-As such, renewable energy developments may require support from such sources in times of high energy demand.24 It goes on to state that 'the gas network plays a key role as part of the supporting infrastructure for renewable energy developments.25

-CDP Appendix 4: Landscape Character Assessment

-- 2.4.9 The Site is identified in 'Appendix 4 of the CDP 2022-2028: Landscape Character Assessment' as part of the Kilcrow Basin Unit, which falls within the wider 'Central Galway Complex Landscape'. - 2.4.10 The character of the Kilcrow Basin is described as a 'working landscape, locally elevated.
+As such, renewable energy developments may require support from such sources in times of high energy demand.'30 It goes on to state that 'the gas network plays a key role as part of the supporting infrastructure for renewable energy developments.'31 - CDP Appendix 4: Landscape Character Assessment - 2.4.9 The Site is identified in 'Appendix 4 of the CDP 2022-2028: Landscape Character Assessment' as part of the Kilcrow Basin Unit, which falls within the wider 'Central Galway Complex Landscape'. - 2.4.10 The character of the Kilcrow Basin is described as a 'working landscape, locally elevated.

 Larger areas of bog and forestry.
-Elevated concentrations of settlements and infrastructure'26. - 2.4.11 In terms of landscape sensitivity, the area in which the Proposed Development is sited is designated as 'Low', which is defined as an area which is 'unlikely to be adversely affected
+Elevated concentrations of settlements and infrastructure'. - 2.4.11 In terms of landscape sensitivity, the area in which the Proposed Development is sited is designated as 'Low', which is defined as an area which is 'unlikely to be adversely affected by change'.
+This marks a reduction in the sensitivity of the surrounding landscape in comparison with the 2015-2021 CDP which identifies it as 'Class 2 Moderate'.

-23 Galway County Council (June 2022), Galway County Development Plan 2022-2028 (Page 279)
+&lt;sup>29 Galway County Council (June 2022), Galway County Development Plan 2022-2028 (Page 279)

-24 Galway County Council (June 2022), Galway County Development Plan 2022-2028 - Appendix 1: Local Authority Renewable Energy Strategy (Page 38)
+&lt;sup>30 Galway County Council (June 2022), Galway County Development Plan 2022-2028 - Appendix 1: Local Authority Renewable Energy Strategy (Page 38)

-25 Galway County Council (June 2022), Galway County Development Plan 2022-2028 - Appendix 1: Local Authority Renewable Energy Strategy (Page 38)
+&lt;sup>31 Galway County Council (June 2022), Galway County Development Plan 2022-2028 - Appendix 1: Local Authority Renewable Energy Strategy (Page 38)

-26 Galway County Council (June 2022), Galway County Development Plan 2022-2028 - Appendix 4: Landscape Character Assessment (Page 21)
+&lt;sup>32 Galway County Council (June 2022), Galway County Development Plan 2022-2028 - Appendix 4: Landscape Character Assessment (Page 21)